 I hesitated to take on the task since the book was already in its third edition and had attracted a reasonable number of reviews already.
-That was the point she told me.
+"That's the point," she told me.
 The instruction proposed in the book had not been reviewed.
 Nor had the research included in its appendix.
-I’d be the first independent scholar to take a careful look.
-She thought that would be timely since some professors at Ohio State were then trying to bring the program to U.S. schools.
+I’d be the first independent scholar to take a careful look at those parts.
+She thought that would be timely since some professors at Ohio State (Irene Fountas and Gay Su Pinnel) were then trying to bring the program to U.S. schools.

-Notice anything missing?
-I either didn’t or chalked up any omissions to the fact that the program targeted kids who were still not reading well after a full year of teaching.
-Clay, I assumed, believed that at that point such kids in New Zealand would be decoding would need lots of rereading and sentence writing.
+I either didn’t recognize any gaps at the time or chalked up any omissions to the fact that the program targeted kids who were still not reading well after a full year of teaching.
+Clay, I assumed, believed that at that point such kids in New Zealand would be decoding, so would need lots of rereading and sentence writing.
 In any event, I voiced no complaints about the teaching plan, but deemed the studies so poorly designed that one couldn’t determine the value of the program on their basis.
-The flaws in Clay’s data misleadingly made the program appear more successful than it had been.
+The flaws in Clay’s methodology misleadingly made the program appear more successful than it was.

 During the mid-1990s, I was approached by one of the Regional Education Labs here in the U.S. Several governors were considering funding RR in their states and wanted to know what the research said.
 I was selected for this role because of that earlier review, but my negative take made them wonder if I wasn’t too negative about RR.
 They asked if I would conduct the review with Rebecca Barr who they saw as more of an RR-advocate at that point.
 Becky and I differed in our views of RR then (not by the end of the process) but we had confidence in each other’s integrity, so we agreed.